-The deposit may be delivered by mail, commercial carrier, courier, or hand delivery to the Public Information Office.
+The deposit may be delivered by mail, commercial carrier, courier, or in person to the Public Information Office.
 Packages that are delivered to the U.S. Copyright Office by mail or commercial carrier will be irradiated to destroy possible contaminants, such as anthrax.
 This process may damage CD-ROMs or other discs.
 To avoid this result, applicants are strongly encouraged to send these types of materials in boxes rather than envelopes.
-For additional guidance on delivering items to the Office, see Chapter 1500, Section 1508.2.
+For additional guidance on delivering items to the Office, see Section 1107.5(D).